Tragedy of a Ridiculous Man: Plot

-Primo Spaggiari is a small cheese factory worker from Parma.
-Primo is of peasant origin and did not go beyond elementary school, so he is considered as a self-made man.
+Primo Spaggiari is a small cheese factory owner from Parma.
+Primo is of peasant origin and did not go beyond elementary school, so he is considered a self-made man.
 His wife Barbara, on the other hand, is a refined woman of French origin.
-One day, their son Giovanni is kidnapped by a group of terrorists and Primo has to raise a billion of lire for the ransom.
+One day, their son Giovanni is kidnapped by a group of terrorists and Primo has to raise a billion lire for the ransom.
 Meanwhile, the dairy he owns is hit by a serious economic crisis.

 A young worker, Laura, Giovanni's girlfriend, and a worker priest, Adelfo, who know a lot about the kidnapping, intervene in the story.
 From them, Primo learns that his son has died.
 Primo, however, continues to collect the money, helped in this by his wife, to save his second creature: the factory, on the verge of bankruptcy.

-Following the indications of a false letter, written by Giovanni's girlfriend, the couple deposits the ransom money in the indicated place.
-The sudden reappearance of Giovanni means that in the end the billion is invested precisely in the dairy, transformed into a cooperative company, under the control of the workers.
+Following the instructions of a false letter, written by Giovanni's girlfriend, the couple deposits the ransom money in the indicated place.
+The sudden reappearance of Giovanni means that in the end the billion lire is invested in the dairy, transformed into a cooperative company, under the control of the workers.